The Snow Queen: Kai and Gerda

 By the following spring, Gerda has learned a song that she sings to Kai: Because roses adorn the window box garden, the sight of roses always reminds Gerda of her love for Kai.

-On a pleasant summer day, splinters of the troll-mirror get into Kai's heart and eyes.
+On a summer day, splinters of the troll's mirror get into Kai's heart and eye.
 Kai becomes cruel and aggressive.
-He destroys their window-box garden, he makes fun of his grandmother, and he no longer cares about Gerda, since everyone now appears bad and ugly to him.
-The only beautiful and perfect things to him now are the tiny snowflakes that he sees through a magnifying glass.

-The following winter, Kai goes out with his sledge to play in the snowy market square and hitches it to a curious white sleigh carriage, driven by the Snow Queen, who appears as a woman in a white fur-coat.
-Outside the city she reveals herself to Kai and kisses him twice: once to numb him from the cold, and a second time to make him forget about Gerda and his family; a third kiss would kill him.
-She takes Kai in her sleigh to her palace.
+He destroys their window-box garden, he makes fun of Gerda's grandmother, and he no longer cares about Gerda, since everyone now appears bad and ugly to him.
+When winter comes again, the only things he finds no fault in are snowflakes, which he studies through a magnifying glass.
+Kai goes out with his sled to play in the snowy market square and hitches it to a sleigh driven by a mysterious robed figure.
+The sleigh drives through the town gate, going faster and faster through the countryside, then stops, and the driver reveals herself to be the Snow Queen.
+She kisses Kai to numb him from the cold, and again to make him forget about Gerda and his family.
+They then fly together in the sleigh up into the clouds.

+The magician woman's garden

 The people of the city conclude that Kai died in the nearby river.
-Gerda, heartbroken, goes out the next summer, to look for him and questions everyone and everything about Kai's whereabouts.
-She offers her new red shoes to the river in exchange for Kai; by not taking the gift at first, the river lets her know that Kai did not drown.
-So Gerda climbs into a boat and the river carries her away, to start her on the right path.
+When spring arrives, Gerda goes to the river and offers it her favorite red shoes if the river will return Kai.
+The shoes wash back to shore, so she climbs into a nearby boat to throw them out farther.
+The boat is unmoored, drifts away from the shore and becomes caught in the current.

-Gerda next visits an old sorceress with a beautiful garden of eternal summer.
-The sorceress wants Gerda to stay with her forever, so she causes Gerda to forget Kai, and causes all the roses in her garden to sink beneath the earth, since she knows that the sight of them will remind Gerda of her friend.
-However, a while later, whilst playing in the garden, Gerda sees a rose on the sorceress's hat, then remembers Kai and begins to cry.
-Gerda's warm tears raise one bush above the ground, and it tells her that it could see all the dead while it was under the earth, and Kai is not among them.
-So she interrogates the other flowers in the garden, but they only know a single story each, which they sing to her.
-Realizing that they cannot help her find Kai, Gerda flees the garden of eternal summer and realizes that it's already autumn.
-She has wasted a lot of time, and has no warm clothes to wear.
+Gerda drifts until she reaches the home of an old woman, who pulls her to shore with her crooked staff.
+The woman is a sorceress and wants Gerda to stay with her forever, so she causes Gerda to forget Kai, and causes all the roses in her garden to sink beneath the earth, since she knows that the sight of them will remind Gerda of her friend.
+The woman lets Gerda play in her flower garden day after day, where all of the flowers are in bloom, until one day she notices a rose on the woman's hat.
+She remembers Kai and begins to cry, and her tears raise one of the rose bushes from the ground.
+The roses assure her that Kai is not dead, since they could see all of the dead while they were underground.
+Gerda questions the other flowers; each sings its own song, but none have anything to say about Kai.
+Gerda flees the garden and discovers that autumn has arrived while she was there.